dstagner63/Project1/README.md

     * Discus

 Additional Work:
     * David to work with tutor on percentage change code.
-Need percentage change from previous event to next.
+Need percentage change from previous event to next (gold medalist only).
     * David to work with tutor on finding how many times the gold medalist of yesterday would not make the podium as a bronze medalist.
     * David to push files into a PowerPoint file for presentation.
+    * Jeff will add missing data and labels and save command to the height and weight data